Amex Blue Business Cash Card Basics For January 2021

 If you have a small business and are looking for a no annual fee, straightforward business credit card that earns cash back, then the Blue Business Cash is pretty tough to beat, at least for the first $50,000 spent.

 That includes quite a few caveats, though — some may find that they’re better off earning points, some may find that it’s worth paying an annual fee for a more rewarding card, and some may find that they could use a personal card for their business spending, and then have the business reimburse them for those expenses.

-So if you are considering the Blue Business Cash, here are some other things to keep in mind:
+If you are considering the Blue Business Cash, here are some other things to keep in mind:

 Quick Showdown: Blue Business Cash Vs. Blue Business Plus

 If the “Blue Business” branding sounds familiar, it’s because Amex also has The Blue Business® Plus Credit Card from American Express (review), which is one of my favorite business credit cards.

 That card offers an unparalleled 2x Membership Rewards points on the first $50,000 spent every calendar year.
 That card is fantastic, in my opinion, since I value Membership Rewards points at 1.7 cents each, so that’s like a 3.4% return to me.